 I’ve designed a 90-day program that shows you every step of the way of masterminding your own training so that you can easily set and track goals, identify areas where you can better support your health and longevity in your practice, and stay motivated.

-The best part is, this is not a one-time thing where you will be motivated for three months and then stop…once I’ve given you this program, you’ll have the tools and templates to continue on with your goal setting and training optimization indefinitely.
+The best part is, this is not a one-time thing where you will be motivated for three months and then stop…once I’ve given you this program, you’ll have the tools and templates to continue on with your goal setting and training optimization indefinitely so that you can continue to hit the moving target of your training sweet spot.

 AND – it meets you where you’re at.
 I’m not here to tell you what to train or how frequently – this is not a training regimen to follow.
 This is a roadmap that shows you how to mastermind your own training so that it is perfect for you.